lcpu-club/loongarch-packages/README.md

 ├── patches # optional, Folder containing new patches for the package, they will be copied to patches folder of the package │   ├── 0001-<patch-name>.patch # all patches should be named in this format
 |   └── ...
+├── files # optional, Folder containing files to be copied to the package directory directly
 ```

 The upstream packages can be found at `https://gitlab.archlinux.org/archlinux/packaging/packages/<package-name>`.